-One of the most beautiful buildings in the city stands on the northeastern edge of the old town of Barcelona.
+On the north-eastern edge of Barcelona's old town stands one of the most beautiful buildings in the city.
 It's the Arc de Triomf.
-This triumphal arch was built as the main entrance gate to the Barcelona World's Fair in 1888.
-It stands at the beginning of the promenade leading to the Parc de la Ciutadella Passeig de Lluis Companys.
+This triumphal arch was built as the main entrance gate to the 1888 Barcelona Universal Exhibition.
+It stands at the beginning of the Passeig de Lluis Companys promenade leading to the Parc de la Ciutadella.
 The brick archway is over 30 meters high.
-Built in the neo-Mudejar style, the facade invites you to look and be amazed.
+Built in the Neo-Mudéjar style, the facade invites you to look and marvel.

 Arc de Triomphe

 Address Passeig de Sant Joan, north of Parc de la Ciutadella.

 The Parc de la Ciutadella

 A few hundred meters separate the triumphal arch from the Parc de la Ciutadella.
 The park area, which extends over more than 17 hectares, originally occupied the star-shaped citadel of the city of Barcelona.
 In 1866 the facility was razed.
 Only a few buildings remained.
 One of these objects that has been saved over time is the former arsenal.
 Today the Catalan Parliament meets in the rooms.